RutgersCSSystems/fire-yolov5/README.md

 ##### Running MMAP

-Next, to run the microbenchmark for MMAP, which will create a large data file (64GB) and issue 32 threads to concurrently acccess it.
+Next, to run the microbenchmark for MMAP, which will create a large data file (64GB) and issue 32 threads to concurrently access it.

 ```
 cd $BASE/appbench/apps/simple_bench/mmap_exp/